techdivision/import-docs/pages/02.getting-started/02.usage/docs.38.md

 visible: true
 ---

+!!
+ATTENTION: As of version 3.8.0, the structure of the configuration has changed considerably and the previous configuration files can no longer be used.
+In order to avoid complex adjustments of the configuration, version 3.8.0 merged the configuration for all entities into one, but dedicated overwriting of individual settings is now possible, e. g. for the log level.

 After installation, the importer is ready-to-run.
 When you're in the root of your Magento 2 installation, you do **NOT** need to specify the configuration for the Workflow Engine, because The importer parses the installation's configuration under `app/etc/env.php` and loads the Magento Edition/Version as well as the database configuration.
 By default, the importer searches for CSV files in the directory `var/importexport`.
 The files **MUST** have the prefix `product-import`, followed by a date/timestamp like `20180403-190920`, a consecutive number like `01` and the file suffix `.csv`.

 Assuming, your CSV file `var/importexport/product-import_20180403-190920_01.csv` is ready to be imported and you're using the PHAR, you can start the importer with